enkidevs/curriculum/JavaScript/Node/module-patterns.md

 ---
 ## Content

+Module patterns are a common practice when developing Node applications in a modular way.
+Module patterns allow code to be written in a pro-modular way, protecting the context of some modules whilst exposing the necessary modules and variables by attaching them to the global object.

 There are a number of different Node module patterns, the simplest being the example shown in the previous insight, requiring a module with just a simple `console.log()` statement included.

 To export an anonymous function, use `module.exports` like follows: